Get us in your inbox

 • Lincoln Park

 This shop is easy to miss but hard to leave.
 Located in an alley in Lincoln Park, Beacon became a doughnut destination after it went viral on TikTok.
 The shop’s 24-hour batches of brioche dough are so rich (yet equally light) that it is almost hard to believe that they’re vegan.
-Whether you’d like a seasonal flavor like the pumpkin cinnamon bun or the classics, like Oreo old fashioned or double chocolate and sea salt, there is a flavor for everyone.
+Whether you’d like a seasonal flavor like the pumpkin cinnamon bun or the classics, like Oreo old fashioned and blueberry pancake, there is a flavor for everyone.
 Snap a pic and wash your sweet treat down with locally-roasted Halfwit coffee.
 Beacon only boasts a walk-up window and closes once it runs out of doughnuts, so be sure to get there early or order ahead online.

 Advertising